 Why?

-This starts the process of updating any preinstalled apps and syncing any data you want to have follow you from device to device.
+This starts the process of updating any pre-installed apps and syncing any data you want to follow you from device to device.

-For those of you that are super-protective of your privacy and don’t want any of your data on your Android box, that’s OK too.
+For those of you who are super-protective of your privacy and don’t want any of your data on your Android box, that’s OK too.

-Just create a different Google account specifically for this box.
-You’re going to need to do this to download any apps from the Google Play Store and get updates.
+You do need a Google account linked, though, so just create a different Google account specifically for this box.
+You’ll need to do this to download any apps from the Google Play Store and get updates.

 Step 5: Install The Aptoide App Store